Birds & Wildflowers of the Southern Yorkshire Dales

 Malham Cove & Malham Tarn

-After a hearty breakfast we enjoy a morning visit to Malham Cove to look for peregrine falcon and listen to the spring song of different species of birds.
-Later on we’ll take a short walk around Malham Tarn.
-Many dramatic looking wildflowers can be found around the tarn, including globeflower and bogbean.
+After a hearty breakfast we enjoy a morning visit to Malham Cove to watch the peregrine falcon and listen to the song of different species of birds.
+Later on we’ll take a short walk at Malham Tarn.
+Many specialist wildflowers are found around the tarn, including globeflower and bogbean.
 A great day out to begin our holiday.

 Janet’s Foss Waterfall & Winskill Stones

-This morning sees us taking a short walk from Malham along the river to Janet’s Foss waterfall – and enjoying the bird song & flowers all along the way.
+This morning sees us taking a short walk from Malham along the Gordale Beck to Janet’s Foss waterfall – and enjoying the birds and flowers along the way.
 After our picnic lunch together, we head off from Winskill stones, an area of limestone pavement, to the village of Stainforth.
 Here we look for early purple orchid, maidenhair spleenwort and the varied birdlife.
 An interesting wildlife walk to round off this brilliant holiday.

 Depart after a leisurely breakfast.